microsoft/dstoolkit-genai-shap/README.md

 > Currently, there are two types of features supported: **boolean** and **list of strings**.
 The goal is to be able to capture the characteristics of the different user queries in a way that can be easily interpretable by a human, and at the same time these features should be able to be engineered to be used as regressors for the black-box regression models.

-Then, ***GAISHAP*** also includes another utility to automatically fill out the values for each user input for each feature.
+Then, ***GenAISHAP*** also includes another utility to automatically fill out the values for each user input for each feature.

 ```python
 featurizer.fill_out_features_using_azure_openai(deployment_name="gpt-4o", batch_size=20)